Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 ## Reflection

+We made a Pivot from Safe 2 to Vibeway, looking at the functionality limitations of Photon.
 The Vibeway Haptic Navigation Device for the Visually Impaired is an innovative project that addresses a critical challenge faced by visually impaired individuals: navigating busy environments safely and independently.
 By embedding haptic feedback technology into shoes, the project offers a discreet and intuitive solution that empowers users to rely less on traditional aids like canes or external assistance.
 The use of vibration motors, GPS modules, and a mobile application demonstrates a thoughtful integration of hardware and software to create a user-centered assistive technology.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="50%" alt="FSR Setup" src="assets/12 B.png">